Pennykoin/pennykoin-pool/README.md

 * [Wolf0](https://bitcointalk.org/index.php?action=profile;u=80740) - Helped try to deobfuscate some of the daemon code for getting a bug fixed
 * [Tacotime](https://bitcointalk.org/index.php?action=profile;u=19270) - helping with figuring out certain problems and lead the bounty for this project's creation
 * [fancoder](https://github.com/fancoder/) - See his repo for the changes

-License
+* JB from hashpool.frl  Put together modules from various pools to make pennykoin-pool function properly License
 -------
 Released under the GNU General Public License v2